Campbell, CA and San Jose Anxiety Therapist

 But physical activity can be a kind of meditation on its own.
 As you jog or walk or stretch or play, your mind lets go of its worries and you focus all of your attention on the repetitive motion of your feet on the ground, the way your arms swish back and forth, or the concentration on balance and energy.
 This helps your mind get to a simpler place where day-to-day stressors seem more trivial and pleasure is easier to find.

-Anxiety Therapy Through Journaling in Campbell, CA
+Campbell, CA Anxiety Therapy Through Journaling

 Journaling might not sound relaxing—it might bring up thoughts of counting calories, tracking steps, marking off hard-to-reach goals—but there are benefits to journaling that go beyond just keeping a manifest of your day.
 Journaling can serve as an escape or emotional release.
 It lets you spill out your worries in a safe way, similar to talk therapy, that doesn’t lead to harm or injury to anyone else.
 It forces you to focus on self-awareness and work through your troubling thoughts and stressors.